The Wyoming Liberty Index was created in 2003 by Paul Bonneau.

 Charles lives in Thermopolis, where he is active in Republican Party politics and supports the right to keep and bear arms.

 Don, age 61 (2011), moved to Wyoming in 2006 for all the typical reasons - no state income tax, wide open spaces, few people and a history of support for liberty.
 Don's political history includes support for the Ron Paul Revolution and the Libertarian Party.
 After having served as chairman of the Wyoming Libertarian Party, Don left the LP because he came to understand that his political philosophy of limited government was incompatible with radical nature of the Libertarian Party.
-Don is an organizer of the Wyoming Liberty Fest and is working to build a new, non-radical alternative to the GOP called The Country Party.
+Don is an organizer of the (now defunct) Wyoming Liberty Fest and is working to build a new, non-radical alternative to the GOP called The Country Party.